Tenth Presbyterian Church gives up bike lane parking permits

 During the latest protest, the group — including women with infant children in baby slings — lined up on the edge of the bike lane to prevent cars from parking after police asked protesters to remove the orange cones they had placed there.

 Law enforcement had been present at the protest for the last month, following reports of vandalism, including nails in tires and smashed mirrors.
-Philadelphia Bike Action denied any of their members were involved in that destruction.
+Philly Bike Action denied that any of its members was involved in that destruction.

-Society Hill Synagogue and Temple Beth Zion-Beth Israel have not indicated if they intend to stop using bike lanes for parking.
+Society Hill Synagogue and Temple Beth Zion-Beth Israel have not indicated whether they intend to stop using bike lanes for parking.